abhi2596/SetOpDSL/AbstractInterfaceImplementation.md

 Interfaces may not be directly instantiated.
 In this implementation it will give an error and the error message is as follows "Interface cannot be instantiated"

-Not implemented nested interfaces and nested abstract classes Not implemented access modifiers in classes,interfaces,abstract classes
+Not implemented nested interfaces and nested abstract classes,Not implemented access modifiers in classes,interfaces,abstract classes